-194. This 1.95 ha flat site is presently in agricultural use and it has recently had two barns removed.
+- 137. This 1.95 ha flat site, with two barns, is presently in agricultural use.
 To the north of the site is the farm complex, to the east and south there is open countryside.
-The site is bounded on the west by a road and then open countryside.

-- 195. There are mature trees adjacent to the eastern boundary and a mature hedgerow on the western boundary.
-The mature trees would have to be incorporated into the scheme. - 196.
+The site is bounded on the west by a road and then open countryside. - 138.
+There are mature trees adjacent to the eastern boundary and a mature hedgerow on the western boundary.
+The mature trees would have to be incorporated into the scheme. - 139.
 There was good community support for the development of this site.
 In the community consultation in May 2017 59% of people voted for some housing on this site.
-(See consultation statement) - 197.
-The Site Assessment48 assessed the site as scoring 4 'greens' as it would not negatively impact on heritage assets, there were no neighbouring land uses that would conflict with residential development and it had landowner and community support.
+(See consultation statement) - 140.
+The Site Assessment assessed the site as scoring 4 'greens' as it would not negatively impact on heritage assets, there were no neighbouring land uses that would conflict with residential development and it had landowner and community support.
 It scored red for landscape character Mattersey is in a policy zone that is identified as 'conserve and reinforce'.
 As all the potential sites considered are green field, all the sites scored 'red' on this measure.

-Policy 15: Land south of Breck Lane, Mattersey Thorpe
+Policy 13: Land south of Breck Lane, Mattersey Thorpe

-- 1. Permission will be granted for residential development on the site shown on Map 21 where the applicant can demonstrate; - a) a layout that reflects the rural and historic character of the oldest part of Mattersey Thorpe to which it adjoins; and - b) the use of traditional red brick and red clay pantiles; and - c) landscape scheme that includes the mature trees and mature hedgerow or includes the provision of new native planting where it can be demonstrated that the retention of the existing hedgerow is not possible; and - d) a highways scheme that provides adequate road width to accommodate increased vehicle movements on this country lane.
+- 1. Land is allocated for residential development for between 20 and 25 dwellings on the site shown on the Proposal Maps (replicated in Map 12) where the applicant can demonstrate that: - a) Delivers a mix of house types in accordance with Policy 5 and the latest Housing Needs Assessment; - b) a layout that reflects the rural and historic character of the oldest part of Mattersey Thorpe to which it adjoins; and - c) the use of traditional red brick and red clay pantiles; and - d) a landscape scheme that includes new landscaping around the periphery of the site using native species and retains the mature trees, mature hedgerow and stream, where possible.
+The reasons for the loss of any of the mature trees and hedgerow will have to be fully justified and subject to replanting with native species; and - e) a highways scheme that provides adequate road width to accommodate increased vehicle movements on this country lane.

-Land to the rear of Gilbert's Croft, Mattersey Thorpe (Map 22)
+Land to the rear of Gilbert's Croft, Mattersey Thorpe (Map 13)

-- 198. This 0.14ha site is currently laid out as rear gardens previously there were outbuildings.
+- 141. This 0.14ha site is currently laid out as rear gardens previously there were outbuildings.
 To the north of the site is open grass land, to the east open countryside to the south agricultural buildings and the west existing dwellings.
-The site is in the vicinity of the older part of Mattersey Thorpe and a number of dwellings nearby are non-designated heritage assets and adjacent to an area of archaeological interest. - 199.
-The Site assessment did not identify any specific constraints however the community identified view point 35 as a valued view into Mattersey Thorpe. (see map x) - 200.
-In April 2017 feedback from the community consultation was that 61% of those attending supported some housing on this site. - 201.
-The Site Assessment49 scored the site 5 'greens' as it would not negatively impact on heritage assets, there were no neighbouring land uses that would conflict with residential development, it did not impact on the built character of the settlement, it was not formerly agricultural land and it had landowner and community support.
-It scored red for landscape character -

-Mattersey is in a policy zone that is identified as 'conserve and reinforce'.
+The site is in the vicinity of the older part of Mattersey Thorpe and a number of dwellings nearby are non-designated heritage assets and adjacent to an area of archaeological interest. - 142.
+The Site assessment did not identify any specific constraints. - 143.
+In April 2017 feedback from the community consultation was that 61% of those attending supported some housing on this site. - 144.
+The Site Assessment scored the site 5 'greens' as it would not negatively impact on heritage assets, there were no neighbouring land uses that would conflict with residential development, it did not impact on the built character of the settlement, it was not formerly agricultural land and it had landowner and community support.
+It scored red for landscape character Mattersey is in a policy zone that is identified as 'conserve and reinforce'.
 As all the potential sites considered are green field, all the sites scored 'red' on this measure.

-Policy 16: Land to the rear of Gilbert's Croft, Mattersey Thorpe
+Policy 14: Land to the rear of Gilbert's Croft, Mattersey Thorpe